AJQuinn/emd-mirror/doc/joss/paper.md

 # State of the field

-The popularity of the EMD algorithm has lead to several existing implementations which offer overlapping functionality.
+The popularity of the EMD algorithm has lead to several implementations which offer overlapping functionality.
 Here, we include an incomplete list of these toolboxes providing sift, ensemble sift and HHT implementations.
 In Python, there are two substantial EMD implementations